 FUGITIVE PIGMENTS LIST!
-Lightfast tests, paint fading, rating systems in watercolor and other art supplies.
+Lightfast tests, paint fading and understanding rating systems for watercolor.

-More reasons to question established LF ratings: Sometimes ingredients can vary chemically between different brands.
-A company may only test a pigment in only one type of paint binder.
-Acrylic paint can initially appear to have more light resistance due to the thick masstone application plus a polymer binder that serves as a light refractive waterproof coating.
-A pigment stated to be max lightfast in acrylic, could be fugitive in watercolor.
-Pyrrol Orange PO73 is rated as perfectly lightfast in all mediums, but even it fades if exposed to prolonged repeat sunlight exposure when diluted (in any medium).
-I've heard people say that "watercolor is more fugitive than other mediums", mostly because watercolor most often utilizes pigment in its most diluted state.
-Even so, watercolor is not always fugitive.
-There are over a hundred lightfast pigments used in watercolors that can withstand daily direct sunlight for several years or more.
+Watercolor is not always fugitive!
+There are over a hundred lightfast pigments used in watercolors that can withstand daily direct sunlight (such as general day + sunset beams) repeatedly for several years or more.
 A thick application of a pigment in acrylic may have its top layers fade first.
 This degradation is not clearly visible for a long period of time.
 A manufacturer could determine a pigment to be "lightfast", but later if an artist dilutes it to a thin watery layer they may discover it actually fades.
 It was never truly a lightfast pigment, it will just take longer to fade in a thick layer.
-Lightfast testing of both masstone and diluted watercolor paints is one of the best indicators of the UV durability of a pigment.
+Therefore, lightfast testing of both masstone and diluted watercolor paints is one of the best indicators of the UV durability of a pigment.

 --- PB27 Prussian Blue ---

 --- PG8 Nitroso Green ---

 --- PO13 and PO16 "Benzidine" Orange (and Red Shade) ---